Zend_Locale_Format is an internal component used by

 about how to interpret these strings and normalize the values into a standardized data

 structure.
-Thus, all methods in Zend_Locale_Format
+Thus, all methods in Zend_Locale_Format require a locale

 in order to parse the input data.